 LONG FORM COPY

-Long-form copy is exactly what you would expect – more detailed copy.
-And, here’s a tip, Google LOVES long-form copy, so before you rule it out, check out the benefits it does for your website.
+Long-form copy is exactly what you would expect – more lengthy, detailed copy.
+And, here’s something you may not know… Google LOVES long-form copy.
+So, before you rule it out for your website, check out the benefits of adding it.

 BENEFITS OF LONG FORM COPY